LaunchCodeEducation/java-web-development/src/chapters/inheritance/testing-inheritance.rst

 .. admonition:: Question

-   What assitional assert method can we add to this test to properly verify that ``HouseCat`` inherits ``eat()``?
+   What additional assert method can we add to this test to properly verify that ``HouseCat`` inherits ``eat()``?

    .. sourcecode:: java